 “The moral of the story is never think paint and new flooring will fix a room in an aging house,” says Whalen, who shared the details of her project in several posts on The Centsible Life.
 “Be prepared for a full gut job.”

 Even professionals run into unexpected problems once they open walls, including ductwork or plumbing they didn’t realize was there and substandard work done by previous renovators.
-If you’ve ever watched Love It or List It on HGTV – a show in which homeowners are advised on whether to renovate or sell their homes – you know that every one of those home improvement projects runs into snags that mean extra costs and more time.
+If you’ve ever watched HGTV home improvement shows, you’ll know that project can run into snags that mean extra costs and more time.
 And those are teams of professionals doing the work.

+And repairs can be tricky – especially when it comes to plumbing.
 Andy Prescott, who publishes the blog Art of Being Cheap, does whatever repairs he can on his rental house and his own house.
-Plumbing is the one exception.
 Doing his own plumbing does not save money, and he learned this the hard way.

 He once replaced the flushing mechanism on a rental house toilet and thought he’d done a great job.
 But he didn’t attach the hose tightly enough, and a leak ruined the downstairs carpet.
 That cost $1,000 to replace.